PowerDMS/NContext/Readme.md

 It also introduces new concepts in designing your bounded-contexts.
-With few core dependencies, NContext's highly-extensible design allows for custom add-on modules for things like: Entity Framework, Enterprise Library, and ASP.NET Web API.
+With few core dependencies, NContext's highly-extensible design allows for custom add-on modules for things like: Entity Framework, ASP.NET Web API, AutoMapper,

 NContext is dependency-injection container agnostic.
 Ninject and Unity support has been added with the intentions of supporting all popular containers in the